November 9th, 2017

-The Supreme Court’s ruling that struck down a $1.50 per-package smoking cessation fee passed by lawmakers in May has created a genuine state emergency.
-If the Legislature does find new revenues in special session to replace those rejected by the Court, the consequence will be unimaginable cuts to health care and other protections for our state’s most vulnerable citizens — with the greatest harm to children, seniors, and people with severe disabilities and mental illness.
-The special session will begin September 25, but lawmakers need to hear from you now, because plans for what they will do are already being negotiated.
+If the Legislature does not approve new revenues in special session, the consequence will be unimaginable cuts to health care and other protections for our state’s most vulnerable citizens — with the greatest harm to children, seniors, and people with severe disabilities and mental illness.
+Lawmakers need to hear from you now!

 What You Can Do

 On November 6th, the Senate passed HB 1035 on a bipartisan vote of 37-5, which surpassed the 3/4 requirement for revenue bills.
 On November 8th, the House took up an identical measure, HB 1054.
 The vote was 71-27, which was two votes short of the 3/4 supermajority needed to pass revenue bills.
 You can see how Representatives voted here.
 See our statement on the failure of HB 1054 to achieve 3/4 support.

 HB 1054, which includes a $1.50 cigarette tax increase, a $0.06 fuel tax increase and a 4 percent gross production tax on new wells, is the linchpin of a comprehensive, fair, and long-term solution to the budget crisis.
 Passage of HB 1054 would unlock an overall deal that would avert devastating budget cuts, provide raises for teachers and state employees, and restore the Earned Income Tax Credit for low-income workers.

 HB 1054 was held on a motion to reconsider, which means it can be brought up for another vote no later than November 13th.
 What you can do: